centreon/centreon-documentation/en/service-mapping/ba-settings.md

 ## User settings

-The **User Settings** are personalised options that belong to each user profile, you can configure it in `Monitoring > Business Activity > User Settings`
+The **User Settings** are personalised options that belong to each user profile, you can configure it in `Monitoring > Business Activity > User Settings`.

-## Custom Overview
+### Custom Overview

+By default, the Centreon BAM module displays the monitoring console with all authorized BAs.
+However, the user has the possibility to compose his own overview by adding the BAs of his choice, among those which are authorized.

 ![image](../assets/service-mapping/guide/user_custom.png)

-## Default Graph Style

-*Deprecated feature - will be removed in future version*.

-## Graph colors

-*Deprecated feature - will be removed in future version*.

-## Miscellaneous

-*Deprecated feature - will be removed in future version*.